35 Birds That Nest On The Ground: Fascinating Species!

 Eastern Towhee

-Eastern towhee usually nest on the ground.
+Eastern towhee (Pipilo erythrophthalmus) usually nest on the ground.
 They build their nests in a depression or cavity on the ground, often among grasses and leaves.
 These birds can also be found nesting on a fallen tree trunk, rock ledge, bird box or artificial site such as an old board propped up by two short stakes near the edge of a clearing.

 More Ground Nesting Birds